Airbnb Trust Accounting for Property Managers using QuickBooks

 11000 – Airbnb Payment Clearing Account (Asset)$2440

-Next, Bnbtally (by Tallylytics) calculates 20% of the Accommodation Fare ($2000 * 20% = $400), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:
+Next, Bnbtally calculates 20% of the Accommodation Fare ($2000 * 20% = $400), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:

 AccountDebitCredit